| Neoplastic Disorders :

 cytokine observed on inflammatory process.
 It was established that this

 increase is proportional to anemia level.
+Interleukin-1 acts on

 lymphocytes leading to liberation of interferon g.
 The last inhibits